ossf/wg-best-practices-os-developers/docs/Compiler_Hardening_Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

-## Toolchain hardening for C and C++
+# Compiler Options Hardening Guide for C and C++

 This document is intended as a general overview of compiler and linker options that contribute to delivering reliable and secure code using native (or cross) toolchains.
-Collectively we refer to the configuration of security relevant options as “toolchain hardening”.
-The objective of toolchain hardening is to produce application binaries with security mechanisms against potential attacks and/or misbehavior.
+The objective of compiler options hardening is to produce application binaries with security mechanisms against potential attacks and/or misbehavior.

-Hardened toolchain configurations should also produce applications that integrate well with existing platform security features in modern operating systems (OSs).
-Effectively configuring the toolchain also has several benefits during development such as enhanced compiler warnings, static analysis, and debug instrumentation.
+Hardened compiler options should also produce applications that integrate well with existing platform security features in modern operating systems (OSs).
+Effectively configuring the compiler options also has several benefits during development such as enhanced compiler warnings, static analysis, and debug instrumentation.

-**Why do we need toolchain hardening?**
+**Why do we need compiler options hardening?**

 Applications written in the C and C++ programming languages are prone to exhibit a class of software defects known as memory errors.
 This class of defects include bugs such as buffer overflows, and use-after-free errors.
 Memory errors can occur because the low-level memory management in C / C++ offers no language-level provisions for ensuring the memory safety of operations such as pointer arithmetic or direct memory accesses.
 Memory errors have the potential to cause memory vulnerabilities, which can be exploited by threat actors to gain unauthorized access to computer systems through run-time attacks.